Beyond Clean Energy: The Financial Incidence and Health Effects of the IRA

 The Inflation Reduction Act of 2022 (IRA), signed into law by President Biden on the August 16, 2022, will affect household budgets and wellbeing in several ways.
 The law contains provisions to promote clean energy technologies, facilitate domestic energy production, and address global warming, along with health care and tax provisions.
 In light of the legislation’s title, a key question is how the energy and climate provisions will affect energy prices and household expenditures.
 The effects of the monumental legislation also derive from its provisions to raise revenue as well as bring about changes in environmental and public health.
 The effects will vary across different types of households, distinguished by their consumption of electricity and other goods, their levels and sources of income, and where they live.

 Rapidly decarbonizing the electricity sector is a critical element of the Biden administration’s efforts to achieve a 40 percent reduction in US greenhouse gas emissions by 2030.
 This is, in part, because such decarbonization enables electrification and emissions reductions in other parts of the economy, including transportation and buildings.
 The reduction in electricity prices can be expected to accelerate electrification of other parts of the economy, further advancing climate policy goals.
 We find that IRA-driven CO2 emissions reductions in the electricity sector can be achieved at an average cost that is below estimates of the social cost of carbon.
+All emissions are reported in metric tons.
 Power sector CO2 emissions reductions are also accompanied by substantial improvements in air quality resulting from reductions in SO2 and NOX, reducing the negative effects of power generation on air quality by nearly half.
 The benefits accrue broadly across racial, ethnic, and income groups.

 Our findings indicate that the IRA’s pocket-book effects are progressive across income groups and that its air quality benefits will be distributed widely across the population.
 The IRA is likely to have the most substantial effects of any federal policy on environmental outcomes, and specifically climate change, since the Clean Air Act of 1970.